cowsdb/libcows/README.md

 <br>

 ### :octocat: Usage
-A `libchdb` usage example is included with this repository:
+A basic `libchdb` usage example is included with this repository:
 ```
 cd example
 ./run.sh